Luliang Shanxi, China Travel Guide

 While not a major wellness destination, Luliang offers options for relaxation after a day of exploration, including basic spa services and traditional healing practices.

 No major renowned hot springs exist directly within Luliang city or its immediate vicinity.
-Other parts of Shanxi province might feature hot springs.
+Other parts of Shanxi province may have hot springs.

-Yoga and meditation retreats specifically for international visitors are not available in Luliang.
+Yoga and meditation retreats specifically for international tourists are not available in Luliang.

 Luliang has no beaches.
 Some bigger hotels may feature indoor places to swim for guests.